Suspected Ebola case taken from Air France flight in Madrid

 "None of the planes will transport patients or people suspected to have contracted Ebola, or who have been in contact with infected people," he said.
 "Spain will have a right to inspect the planes and passengers."

-A decision is due to be announced on Friday when Spanish Defence Minister Pedro Morenes meets U.S. Defence Secretary Chuck Hagel in Washington.
+A decision is due to be announced on Friday when Spanish Defence Minister Pedro Morenes meets U.S. Defense Secretary Chuck Hagel in Washington.

 The United States has four bases in Spain, at Moron de la Frontera near Seville and Rota near Cadiz in southern Spain, Torrejon de Ardoz near Madrid and Zaragoza in the north.